 We have been very fortunate to work alongside our architects to design our dream school.
-Our whole school has been involved - teachers have helped to design the innovative learning spaces; our Aquatics Director, Ivan Bunakov, designed an amazing Aquatics centre with an Olympic sized pool and state-of-the-art touchpads so his squad can get accurate recordings; our Director of Sports, Bevan Moriarty, designed the field; and Head of HPE, Graeme Massey, designed the Gym halls.
+Our whole school has been involved - teachers have helped to design the innovative learning spaces; our Aquatics Director, Ivan Bunakov, designed an amazing Aquatics centre with an Olympic-sized pool and state-of-the-art touchpads so our swim squad can get accurate recordings; our Director of Sports, Bevan Moriarty, designed the field and our Head of HPE, Graeme Massey, designed the gym halls.

 Our staff know what spaces they need to teach in but also what spaces our children need to thrive in - right down to the spaces they need their parents to support them from.
-Our Music department collaborated on the recording studios, Jam rooms and mixing room so children can work on complete projects.
-Our Art department has enough space to allow for exhibitions, in between the design & technology room, kiln, and teaching spaces.
+Our Music department collaborated on the recording studios, jam rooms and mixing room so children can work on complete projects.
+Our Art department has enough space to allow exhibitions, in between the design & technology room, kiln and teaching spaces.

 This school has been designed for children, by the people that spend their days working with them.